+Taiwan is a foodie’s dream.
+There is a huge variety of cheap and ridiculously tasty street foods.
+Probably its most famous export, is Din Tai Fung.
 Din Tai Fung is a mild infatuation for us here at flying Fluskey.
 We ventured out to the Hong Kong branch of Din Tai Fung on our first visit there in 2012, and have thought/dreamed/obsessed about it ever since.
-That is why, when we visited Taiwan (the home of Ding Tai Fung) we made a dumpling pilgrimage to the original Din Tai Fung to eat xiaolongbao.
+That is why, when we visited Taiwan (the home of Din Tai Fung) we made a dumpling pilgrimage to the original Din Tai Fung to eat xiaolongbao.

 The Original Din Tai Fung

 Beginning life as a shop selling cooking oil, the original Din Tai Fung in Taipei’s Xinyi district, evolved into a restaurant in 1972.
 They used chefs from Shanghai (home of the xiaolongbao) to make the perfect little dumplings.
 They have been producing basket after basket of deliciousness ever since.
 Of course, there is actually a huge menu, but it is the xiaolongbao that I go for!
 The restaurant is so loved that it is even included on the 8-hour stopover tours from Taipei airport.
 Now, that is better than plane food!

 In the 1990s they began world domination and now have branches all over Asia, the USA and Australia.
 They have just opened a branch in London (the first in Europe) but I have heard that it doesn’t measure up and is more expensive so I am terribly apprehensive to visit.
 Instead, we flew to the original Din Tai Fung in Taiwan because…why not!?

 If you aren’t familiar with xiaolongbao, here is a quick explanation.

 Xiaolongbao means steam basket buns.
 A xiaolong is the round bamboo basket that is so synonymous with dim sum and bao means bun.